 I’m also the co-founder of Zaka focused on democratizing AI in the Middle East and North Africa.
 We have a focus on building AI communities, and one passion my co-founders and I have is to identify ways we can push AI communities, like City AI, to further their local and global societal impact.

 Alpesh, how did you get started at IEEE SA?

 What attracted me most to the IEEE was their motto, “Advancing Technology for Humanity.”
 It wasn’t just talk.
-They were demonstrating commitment to pragmatic change by implementing certification systems and standards.
-I knew I could help make genuine change in the world that was both scalable and meaningful.
+They were demonstrating a commitment to pragmatic change by implementing certification systems and standards.
+I knew I could help make a genuine change in the world that was both scalable and meaningful.

 The volunteers are incredibly brilliant and sharp.
 What has made the journey even more interesting is that over time, the organization also started to look at “how can we make a difference collectively in our work?”
-Specifically as part of the Standards division we’ve been focusing on key impact areas like children’s data governance.
+Specifically, as part of the Standards division, we’ve been focusing on key impact areas like children’s data governance.
 These issues have technological elements with the proper framing to provide collaborative opportunities and results that can bring real positive change.

 Reem, how does City AI support the local programs and branches of your partners?

 We like to think of City AI as the bridge that works to map local efforts and bring them into a global spotlight.
 We aim to provide cities with support to push their efforts to a much bigger scale.
 We do this by partnering with other communities or different global efforts, like this IEEE partnership.
 What we’ve discovered and what we foster is that different societies get exposed to AI technology while also making use of it for local problems or local issues that are particularly significant to them.
 So we’re not necessarily defining things for them; we’re supporting and amplifying them.